hurricane-viewer/hurricane-viewer.github.io/README.md

 ### Planet heating

-Can help to visualy search for correlation beetween our planet's temperature and the annual hurricanes count.
+Can help to visualy search for correlation between our planet's temperature and the annual hurricanes amount.

 ## DataSets